Janelle James

 Janelle James (born September 23, 1979) is an American comedian, actress, and writer.
-She is best known for her role as Ava Coleman in the ABC television series Abbott Elementary, for which she won a Screen Actors Guild Award and an NAACP Image Award, in addition to nominations for four Primetime Emmy Awards, and a Golden Globe Award.
+She is best known for her role as Ava Coleman in the ABC television series Abbott Elementary, for which she won a Critics Choice Award, a Screen Actors Guild Award, and two NAACP Image Awards, in addition to nominations for five Primetime Emmy Awards, and a Golden Globe Award.

 Her writing credits include The Rundown with Robin Thede and Black Monday, and she acted on the programs Crashing, Corporate, and Central Park.
 Her debut comedy album Black and Mild was released in 2017.
 She was named one of Varietys 10 Comics to Watch for 2020.

 Early life and education

-James was born and raised on St. Thomas in the Virgin Islands.
+James was born and raised on Saint Thomas, U.S. Virgin Islands.
 Her father had a food truck, and starting at age 7, she helped out by selling beers on the beach to tourists.
 At age 16, she and her mother moved to New York.
 While in high school, she once stood in line for 12 hours to audition for MTV's Wanna Be a VJ.
 After high school, she enrolled at the Fashion Institute of Technology, but left after a few years.